nexudx/iRacing-AudioSwitch/README.md

    ```powershell
    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
    ```
-3. The required AudioDeviceCmdlets module will be installed automatically on first launch.
+3. The required AudioDeviceCmdlets module will be installed automatically on first launch if not already present.

 ### First-Time Setup
 1. Start the script `ir-audio-switch.ps1`.